by Tracy Johnson

 All the best,

-This is the impact of personality radio.
 Moya left a legacy for her audience, an unforgettable talent that will be hard to replace.

-Personality…real personality…is also the future of our industry.
+Personality is a game-changer.
+It is the future of our industry.